 “This simple box is the handiwork of the master craftsman Jacob Kirth.
 It is said to contain the secret of Perfect Happiness, which Kirth and his lover distilled after a lifetime of study.
 One glance is all that is required to know the secret.
 Does anyone here have the courage to-”

 Someone opens the box.
 Someone always does.
 They learn the secret of Perfect Happiness.
-Mademoiselle de la Faim alone declines to look and so remembers the last two hours.
+Mademoiselle de la Faim alone declines to look and so she alone remembers the last two hours.

 She leads them out.
 She sips water while she waits for their eyes to clear of fog.
 “Ladies and gentlemen,” she begins again, “I am glad to welcome you to the Gallery of Extraordinary Oddities.”